rcemper/try_embedded_python/README.md

 ```
 $ docker-compose build
 ```
-this my take some time to complete
+this may take some time to complete

 Run the IRIS container with this project:
 ```